 Here, we take a look at a few of the best bait options for trapping rats:

-In many environments, chocolate proves to be a great rat lure because it gives off such an attractive, distinctive aroma.
+In many environments, chocolate or nut butter proves to be a great rat lure because it gives off such an attractive, distinctive aroma.
 Rats don’t often encounter chocolate in rural settings and around suburban lawns, so they are instinctively drawn to it when they catch a whiff.

 Peanut butter makes an easy rat lure that most people already have in their pantry.
 A scoop or dollop of the spread can serve as a highly attractive bait, since it gives off an intriguing odor that rats easily detect.
 Another perk of peanut butter?
 It’s also a non-toxic option.

 In some cases, your best bet is going to be to use food that the rats have already grown accustomed to.
 Consider where you’re having a rodent problem.
 Is there dog food, animal feed, or bird seed present?
 Do you have a compost bin or vegetable garden, or do you regularly leave food scraps in readily accessible areas?
 All of these could be attracting the rats, which gives you an opportunity to create lures that you know will work.